 The concept, called the “Vubble Pod” or “Vubble” following the hotel’s Vega Pool and the word “bubble,” allows the diners to eat with their companions or family members without the anxiety of potentially catching the virus from other guests.

-Through this, patrons can dine outdoors, but inside pods supposedly keep themselves safe and distanced from other diners while they remove masks when eating.
+Through this, patrons can dine outdoors but inside pods to supposedly keep themselves safe and distanced from other diners while they remove their masks when eating.

 It also offers a 360-degree view of the hotel’s outdoor pool and garden.

 Aside from that, guests can partake in a “specially curated five-course meal” or enjoy recreational activities inside the pod.
 They can get a relaxing massage or let their kids play within the safe confines of the area.

 Each of the six pods is airconditioned and ventilated at the top to supposedly ensure the guests’ safety.
 They are also UV, water and moisture-proof as well.

 Stephen Reilly, chief operating officer of Resorts World Manila, said that the pods are also constantly sanitized in compliance with the prescribed protocols to reduce the risk of COVID-19 transmission.

 “Hilton and Sheraton are actually running these vubbles for us, of course they have their international standards.
 So that’s something that the general public should not worry about.
 They’re sanitized and kept clean,” he told CNN Philippines.

 Clients interested to book a pod would have to undergo the hotel’s mandatory health check which includes a forehead thermometer scan.